 So, there you have it, the most common issues found on the Mitsubishi Lancer Evo.
 Compared to some other cars, this list is relatively small.
 Keep these common issues in mind when it comes time to go buy your very own Evo.

-Because the Evo is a much rarer car compared to the WRX STI, prices can be all over the places.
-JDMBuySell.com has list of JDM dealers that have Evo’s priced anywhere from $5,500 and go all the way up to $55,000!
+Because the Evo is a much rarer car compared to the WRX STI, prices can be all over the place.
+JDMBuySell.com has a list of JDM dealers that have Evo’s priced anywhere from $5,500 and go all the way up to $55,000!

 Let’s have a look at both ends of the spectrum and see what kind of cars you can get for 5k and see what 50k will get you.

-In the world of mid-size sport sedans there are plenty of choices from several manufacturers.
+In the world of mid-size sports sedans, there are plenty of choices from several manufacturers.
 Not all of them may be turbo or AWD models, but they can be remarkably similar to the Evo in other ways.
 Here is a list of cars that could compete with the Mitsubishi Lancer Evo.

 Models and Specifications

 The original Evo was introduced in October 1992 and used the drivetrain from the Mitsubishi Galant.
 This included its turbocharged 2.0L engine and AWD system.
 The only transmission option was a five-speed manual.
-It used a limited slip differential and produced a total of 244 horsepower and 228 lb. ft. of torque at 6000 rpm.
+It used a limited-slip differential and produced a total of 244 horsepower and 228 lb. ft. of torque at 6000 RMP.

 This generation Evo came with many drastic changes such as better Recaro seats, widened track, increased brake master cylinder, and so on.
 Once again, for the fifth generation Evo, Mitsubishi further upgraded the turbocharger to now produce the same 276 horsepower and 275 lb. ft. of torque.
 Many speculate that the power was much higher, but Mitsubishi had a gentleman’s agreement to cap the power at 276.
 It should be no surprise by now that only a five-speed manual transmission was available.